HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/WCMAPIRenderComponent.md

 ## Introduction

-This article provides an example demonstrating how the WCM API can be used to render a WCM component.
+This documentation provides an example demonstrating how the WCM API can be used to render a WCM component.

 ???+ info "DISCLAIMER OF WARRANTIES"
     The following enclosed code is sample code created by HCL Corporation.